TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 #### Requirements

 *	Configure SSL keypairs and certificates as needed for client and server.
-Refer to the following example.
 *	Ensure that all the locator and server members, in the cluster, use the same SSL boot parameters at startup.

 #### Provider-Specific Configuration Files